clj-pdf/clj-pdf/README.md

 ### Templating

 The library provides some rudimentary templating options, the `template` macro can be used to generate a function which accepts a sequence of maps, and applies the template to each item.
+This is primarily meant to complement working with [clojure.java.jdbc](https://github.com/clojure/java.jdbc/), which returns sequences of maps representing the table rows.

 The $ is used to indicate the anchors in the template.
 These will be swapped with the values from the map with the corresponding keys.
 For example, given a vector of maps, such as:

 ```clojure